Jesus left Judea and started back to Galilee. But he had to go through Samaria. ~ John 4:3?4

 Jesus and his disciples were forever traipsing about from town to town.
-I sometimes read the names of these places and immediately forget them, just as I might half-listen to a coworker’s description of a trip, wondering later whether they’d visited Philadelphia or Pittsburgh.
-Both of those cities might be in Pennsylvania, but they’re far apart!
+I sometimes read the names of these places and immediately forget them, just as I might half-listen to a coworker?s description of a trip, wondering later whether they’d visited Philadelphia or Pittsburgh.
+Both of those cities might be in Pennsylvania, but they’re far apart and very different!
 To be a pilgrim is to lay down memories of specific places, memories tracked in road dust.
 To be a pilgrim is to notice how the dryness and desolation of Judea gives way to green things growing in Galilee.

-Can you study a map of the Holy Land.
-What might you see as you follow Jesus during this Lenten season?
+Can you consult various maps as your Bible readings follow Jesus during this Lenten season?

 Prayer: O Creator, let me notice your climate and terrain.